waywardgeek/cardstream/README.md

 This scheme should also never be used for computers to communicate, since far more secure schemes exist, e.g. AEAD schemes such as AES-GCM.

-That leaves the case where a person does not what to get caught with a one-time-pad, as this would be incriminating.
+That leaves the case where a person does not want to get caught with a one-time-pad, as this would be incriminating.

 ## Generation of the one-time-pad data